luxaritas/reaper-config/README.md

 ## SWS Colors
 [SWS/Colors] contains color pallets built with the SWS/S&M extension's track color management.
 These can be imported via the color management dialog.
-- main: Primary color profile used to correspond to different instrument sections.
+- Main: Primary color profile used to correspond to different instrument sections.
     - Blue: Woodwinds
     - Yellow: Brass
     - Green: Keys